JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 and enabled by default for all projects that include a **desktop target**.

-If your project already includes a desktop target, you can upgrade to Compose Multiplatform version 1.10.0 <!-- or later --> and enjoy Compose Hot Reload functionality out-of-the-box.
+If your project already includes a desktop target, you can upgrade to Compose Multiplatform version 1.10.0 or later and enjoy Compose Hot Reload functionality out-of-the-box.

-While it is enabled by default, you can still explicitly declare the Compose Hot Reload plugin if you need to use a specific version.
+While it is enabled by default, you can still explicitly declare the Compose Hot Reload plugin to use a specific older version.

 #### Earlier versions of Compose Multiplatform {initial-collapse-state="collapsed" collapsible="true"}

-For multiplatform projects using a Compose Multiplatform version earlier than 1.10.0, you must have a desktop target configured and then explicitly add the Compose Hot Reload plugin dependency.
+For multiplatform projects using a Compose Multiplatform version earlier than 1.10.0, you must have a desktop target configured and then explicitly add the Compose Hot Reload plugin.
 The steps refer to the project from the [Create an app with shared logic and UI](compose-multiplatform-create-first-app.md) tutorial as a reference.

 1. Introduce the desktop target: create the `jvmMain` directory, define a `main()` function,